otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/05-view-model.md

 <img src="../resources/img/07-view-model/view-model-lifecycle.png" width="375" height="550" />

 A `ViewModel` is usually requested the first time the **system** calls the `onCreate()` or `onCreateView()` method.
 The system may call these methods several times throughout the life of a **UI controller** such as rotation a device's screen.
 The `ViewModel` exists from when you first request a `ViewModel` until the activity is finished & destroyed.

+## Formative Assessment

+No formative assessment today.
+However, I encourage you to try out the examples above.